-7. Never click a link in an e-mail .
+8. Never click a link in an e-mail without checking it first.
 This can be a tricky subject.
 Hover your mouse(Don’t click any links) over the links and see if the address presented in the bottom bar matches the text of the link.
 If it doesn’t it’s a fake.
 Contact ETC-MD.

 9. Remove admin rights from users as much as possible.

 10. Disable autorun.
 This nukes most infections from usb keys(flash drives, thumb drives..etc etc etc.

 11. Ensure all systems are up to date with all security updates.
 Not just Windows and Office but every third party program on your systems.
 (This includes Acrobat, Flash, Java).

 12. If something you are installing wants to install something else as well as what you asked for…STOP THE SETUP PROCESS IMMEDIATELY and Contact ETC-MD.

 13. If you installed it you must keep it updated

 14. If you don’t use it or don’t know what it is uninstall it at once.
 Old software is another target for malware entry into your system.

 15. If you are informed of a possible infection or you suspect an infection please remember that you CANNOT reliably clean an infected machine from inside the infected operating system.
 Contact ETC-MD for your recovery options.